AssSam7/d3-fitness-tracker/README.md

 ## DOM Elements 🌲

-These are the DOM elements which through which the data is send to the back-end
+These are the DOM elements through which the data is send to the back-end

 ```javascript
 const btns = document.querySelectorAll("button");